You Are Here: Home > Customer Service > Fair Conduct Programme (FCP) Summary

 Industrial and Commercial Bank of China (New Zealand) Limited

-Industrial and Commercial Bank of China (New Zealand) Limited (“ICBC NZ” or “the bank”) holds a Financial Institution Licence issued by the Financial Markets Authority under the Financial Markets (Conduct of Institutions) Amendment Act 2022 (CoFI Act) which requires the bank to establish, implement, maintain and comply with an effective Fair Conduct Programme (“FCP”).
+Industrial and Commercial Bank of China (New Zealand) Limited (“ICBC NZ” or “the bank”) holds a Financial Institution Licence issued by the Financial Markets Authority under the Financial Markets (Conduct of Institutions) Amendment Act 2022 (“CoFI Act”) which requires the bank to establish, implement, maintain and comply with an effective Fair Conduct Programme (“FCP”).

-Key Information of the Fair Conduct Programme
+Key Information of ICBC NZ’s Fair Conduct Programme

 ICBC NZ is committed to treating consumers fairly at all times.
 This includes:

-a) Paying due regard to consumers interests; and
+a) Paying due regard to consumers’ interests; and

 b) Acting ethically, transparently, and in good faith; and